farirpgs/fari-app/lib/routes/About/About.md

 ### This app is pretty cool, what can I do to help ?

-You can [buy me a coffee](https://ko-fi.com/rpdeshaies) if you want.
+You can [buy me a coffee](https://ko-fi.com/rpdeshaies) or help me build Fari by contributing on [Github](https://github.com/RPDeshaies/fari)

-I work on this in my free time and any donation is highly appreciated.
+I work on this in my free time and any donation is highly appreciated 😊

 ### Anything else ?